nicofirst1/MotionBot/README.md

 * /photo - get a snapshot from the camera and send it trhought telegram
 * /video seconds - you can usit with or without the parameter *seconds* and it will send you a gif of form the camera (default duration 5 seconds)
 * /flags - you can dis/enable the notification from the movement detection
+* /resetg - reset the ground image in *cam_movement*
+* /bkground - send the current background image
+* /logsend - send the log file
+* /logdel - delete the log file

 ## Flags
 There are currently 4 flags which you can set inside the bot.